-In June 2021, the New Zealand Government announced the Infrastructure Acceleration Fund (IAF) initiative as part of the Housing Acceleration Fund announced in March 2021.
+In June 2021, the New Zealand Government announced the Infrastructure Acceleration Fund [IAF] initiative as part of the Housing Acceleration Fund.
 The IAF is designed to allocate funding to enable a meaningful contribution to housing outcomes in areas of need.
-The Council and Kāinga Ora-Home and Communities have subsequently entered into an agreement to deliver a 1,040 housing development in Ōtaki, which is to be delivered between 2023-2029.
-During the 2022-23, the Council received a capital grant of \$1.627m which was to compensate the Councils expenditure in potable water supply and the land acquisition for the project.
+The Council and Kāinga Ora-Home and Communities have subsequently entered into an agreement to accelerate infrastructure projects that will help improve resiliency in Ōtaki.
+The agreement will support the development of a mixture of papakāinga, affordable and market housing projects to meet current and future housing needs in the community.
+These are forecasted to be delivered between 2023-29.

+During 2022-23, the Council received a capital grant of \$1.627m which was to compensate the Councils expenditure in potable water supply and the land acquisition as per the terms of the agreement.

-5. Oth 5.
-Other operating revenue
+5. Oth er operating revenue

-2021/22 Actual \$000 No ote 2022/23 Actual \$000
+2021/22 Actual \$000 Note 2022/23 Actual \$000

 Revenue from exchange transactions

 1,313 Realised gain on disposal of property, plant and equipment 1,715

 433 Other Revenue 116

 1,746 Total other operating revenue from exchange transactions 1,831

 Revenue from non-exchange transactions

 732 Vested assets 11 1,325

 20 Donations and sponsorships 20

 281 Local government petrol tax 245

 696 Other revenue 887

 1,729 Total other operating revenue from non-exchange transactions 2,477

 3,475 Total other operating revenue 4,308